Top

 • How much time has each parent spent with the children?

-• Is their a history of family violence, alcoholism or drug abuse?
+• Is there a history of family violence, alcoholism, or drug abuse?

 • What jobs do the couple have?